BLOG

 When to Choose Nickel-Plated Ammo Casings

 Nickel-plated ammo casing is often recommended for use in self-defense guns and guns used by law enforcement.
 Because the cases have a higher corrosion resistance compared to brass cases, they are better suited for use in leather holders.
 The brass casing can stain the leather, creating unsightly marks.
-Also, since the nickel-plating is easy to see in dark or low-light conditions, it’s easier to confirm that a gun is loaded at the appropriate moment.
+Also, since the nickel-plating is easy to see in dark or low-light conditions, it is easier to confirm that a gun is loaded at the appropriate moment.

 Benefits of Brass Casings